-Out of that experience, Artists for Humanity was born.
-It employs over 300 teens annually to produce arts and creative services which are then sold to the Boston community.
+Out of that experience, Artists for Humanity was born—and Talbot became its Co-Founder and Deputy Director.
+The nonprofit employs over 300 teens annually to produce arts and creative services which are then sold to the Boston community.
 “This isn’t a fun after-school activity.
 It’s a job,” Talbot explains.
 “The teens commit to working Tuesday, Wednesday and Thursday, 3 to 6 pm.
 We expect them to contribute, to work hard, to meet deadlines.
 Last year we had over 700 projects; this is real-world work.”

 Artists for Humanity offers painting, graphic design, video, 3D design, photography and screen painting.
 Mentors guide the teens’ work; there is no requirement for previous experience.
 “A lot of our youth make their first painting or their first film here.
 Certainly, people who are gifted in the arts should be here, but we look for need.
 A lot of our people live below the poverty line.
 They can really benefit from being part of our community,” Talbot says.
 They can also benefit from the money.
 Students make $11 an hour, and if they sell a painting, they get a 50% commission.